What Is the Long-Term Care Ombudsman Program?

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-The Long-Term Care Ombudsman Program is an umbrella term for federally-funded, state-run programs created by an amendment to the Older Americans Act.
+The Long-Term Care Ombudsman Program (LTCOP) is federally funded.
+An amendment to the Older Americans Act (OOA) created it.

-Each state has a long-term care ombudsperson agency.
-They are tasked with preserving resident rights.
+Each state has an office of the state long-term care ombudsman program.
+They are tasked with preserving the well-being and rights of residents statewide.
 This includes investigating and resolving complaints on behalf of residents of:

 - Nursing facilities